6.5×52mm Carcano: Performance

+The cartridge is acceptable, with proper bullet, for medium-size big game such as North American whitetail deer within 250 yd.
+According to Frank C. Barnes, the cartridge has seen fairly wide use in the United States since surplus Model 91 rifles and carbines are cheap, with the original full metal jacketed bullet replaced with a soft-point bullet for hunting.

+Barnes also stated that the cartridge is good for hunting deer, antelope, or black bear, while remarking that the Carcano rifle pressure limit prevents the use of loadings similar to other 6.5mm military loads.
+Cartridge developers and experimental handloaders such as P.O.
+Ackley found the rifle was able to handle excess pressure, with even Ackley's abuse "unable to break the action".
+After the FBI and the Infantry Weapons Evaluation Branch of the United States Army conducted test firings with Lee Harvey Oswald's rifle, the Carcano was described as being accurate and having "less recoil than the average military rifle".

 The currently available factory ammunition may lack accuracy due to the use of a 6.7mm (.264 in) bullet instead of the 6.8mm (.267 in) as originally loaded.
 While manufacturers do sell equipment to size the neck of the cartridge case to .267, as of 2022, only one .267 option is available for handloaders.
 Prvi Partizan, of Serbia, manufactures a 139 gr.
 FMJ bullet both as a component and factory produced ammunition.
 Hornady produced a 160 gr.
 FMJ bullet until recently, but has since discontinued production.